sagesteppe/SDM_restorations/README.md

 data sources (@karger2017climatologies, @hengl2017soilgrids250m, @ivushkin2019global,  @tuanmu2014global, @yamazaki2017merit, @amatulli2020geomorpho90m, @sanderson2002human)

 ## Workflow for Presence/Absence generation and cleaning
+All analyses were performed in R using terra (@hijman2023terra)...

 Some considerations for dealing with temporal mismatch between environmental variables and species occurrence records.